mcarniel/oswing/README.txt

 srchibernate    source files of OpenSwing framework specifically related to Hibernate embedding; to compile these classes you have to include in classpath Hibernate jars too (NOT provided in OpenSwing distribution)

-srcdemo		source files of demos included in the distribution; "demo17" subfolder requires Hibernate jars too (NOT provided in OpenSwing distribution)
+srcspring       source files of OpenSwing framework specifically related to Spring framework embedding; to compile these classes you have to include in web container classpath the Spring jars too (NOT provided in OpenSwing distribution)

+srchibernate    source files of OpenSwing framework specifically related to iBatis embedding; to compile these classes you have to include in classpath iBatis jars too (NOT provided in OpenSwing distribution)

+srcdemo		source files of demos included in the distribution;
+                "demo17" subfolder requires Hibernate jars too (NOT provided in OpenSwing distribution) "demo18" subfolder requires Spring jars too (NOT provided in OpenSwing distribution) "demo19" subfolder requires iBatis jars too (NOT provided in OpenSwing distribution)

 build		jar files